alexmaco/rust-workshop/DAY_1.md

 ### Enums

-- define the possible values for a type
+- enumerates the possible values for a type

 ```rust
 // declaration